-- (a) Career firefighter stream full-time, part-time basis or casual basis; or - (b) Communications stream full-time, part-time or casual basis; or - (c) Rural stream full-time, part-time or casual basis; or - (d) Auxiliary firefighter stream casual basis, subject to the provisions of the Fire and Emergency Services Act 1990.
+- Fire and rescue stream full-time, part-time basis or casual basis; or (a) - (b) Communications stream - full-time, part-time or casual basis; or - (c) Rural fire service stream - full-time, part-time or casual basis; or - Auxiliary firefighter stream casual basis, (d)

-\Subject to the outcome of the current proceedings before the Full Bench, this award may cover auxiliary firefighters and communications officers.
+subject to the provisions of the Fire and Emergency Services Act 1990.

+Subject to the outcome of the current proceedings before the Full Bench, this award may cover auxiliary firefighters and communications officers.
 Note: In accordance with s71OJ(a) a modern industrial instrument cannot restrict the type of engagements that are available.

-9.1 Full-time employment
+9.1 Full-time employment2

-A full-time employee is an employee who is engaged to work an average of 40 hours per week, unless 38 hours per week is specified elsewhere in this award.
+A full-time employee is an employee who is engaged to work an average of 38 or 40 hours per week over a roster cycle as prescribed in clause 15 of this award.

-9.2 Part-time employment
+9.2 Part-time employment3